firefly-iii/docs/docs/docs/how-to/firefly-iii/features/multi-user.md

-(TODO write me)

-Firefly III will allow one user to register itself after which registration will be blocked.
-The user who first registered is made administrator and can change the setting over at `/admin` to allow others to register.
+# How to make Firefly III multi-user

+The first user that registers itself automatically becomes the owner.
+No more registrations will be allowed.

+To enable registrations again, go to `/admin` and click "Configuration options for Firefly III".

+Unselect "Disable user registration" and press "Store configuration".